giellalt/lang-rmg/rmg.md

 ---

 # Noun inflection
+This file contains the noun inflection for Traveller Romani.
-The Traveller Romani language nouns inflect in number and definiteness
+The nouns inflect in number and definiteness

 **TODO:** The lexica *m1 - m4* may be unified and their inflection differences handled in twolc. *f1, f2* and *n* have different suffixes and should be kept.

-**LEXICON mx** for uninflected (for now)
+## The lexicons

+### Lexicons pointing to other lexicons

 **LEXICON f1m2** split in two